Trimethoprim: Contraindications

 It may be involved in a reaction similar to disulfiram when alcohol is consumed after it is used, in particular when used in combination with sulfamethoxazole.

 Pregnancy

 Based on the studies that show that trimethoprim crosses the placenta and can affect folate metabolism, there has been growing evidence of the risk of structural birth defects associated with trimethoprim, especially during the first trimester of pregnancy.

 The trophoblasts in the early fetus are sensitive to changes in the folate cycle.
-A recent study has found a doubling in the risk of miscarriage in women exposed to trimethoprim in the early pregnancy.
+A 2013 study found a doubling in the risk of miscarriage in women exposed to trimethoprim in the early pregnancy.

 Mechanism of action

 Trimethoprim binds to dihydrofolate reductase and inhibits the reduction of dihydrofolic acid (DHF) to tetrahydrofolic acid (THF).
 THF is an essential precursor in the thymidine synthesis pathway and interference with this pathway inhibits bacterial DNA synthesis.
 Trimethoprim's inhibitory activity for bacterial dihydrofolate reductase is sixty thousand times greater than for human dihydrofolate reductase.
 Sulfamethoxazole inhibits dihydropteroate synthase, an enzyme involved further upstream in the same pathway.
 Trimethoprim and sulfamethoxazole are commonly used in combination due to possible synergistic effects, and reduced development of resistance.
 This benefit has been questioned.